pinballsurgeon/auth0-react-test/README.md

-# React Authentication on Vercel
+# dehls - React Authentication on Vercel

 This JavaScript template demonstrates **how to implement user authentication** in React applications using Auth0.
 This template uses the React Router 6 library.